 HOW should this medicine be used?

 You may receive your first dose of mepolizumab injection in your doctor's office.
 After that, your doctor may allow you or a caregiver to give the injections at home.
 Before you use mepolizumab injection yourself the first time, read the manufacturer's information for the patient that comes with the medication.
-Ask your doctor or pharmacist to show you or the person who will be giving the medication how to inject it.
+Ask your doctor or pharmacist to show you or your caregiver how to inject it.

 Use each syringe or autoinjector only once and inject all of the solution in the syringe or autoinjector.
 Dispose of used syringes or autoinjectors in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.